RCOSDP/weko/docs/community/maintainers-guide/triaging.rst

 The purpose of `issue triage process
 <https://en.wikipedia.org/w/index.php?title=Software_bug&redirect=no#Bug_management>`_
-is to make sure all the Invenio issues and tasks are well described, sorted out according to priorities into timely milestones, and that they have well assigned a responsible person to tackle them.
-The triage process is done collectively by the representatives of various Invenio distributed teams.
+is to make sure all the WEKO3 issues and tasks are well described, sorted out according to priorities into timely milestones, and that they have well assigned a responsible person to tackle them.
+The triage process is done collectively by the representatives of various WEKO3 distributed teams.
 The triage team members make sure of the big picture, cross-consider issues and tasks among interested services, help to note down, understand, prioritise, and follow-upon them.